edgedb/edgedb/docs/edgeql/insert.rst

 ---------------

 EdgeQL's composable syntax makes link insertion painless.
-Below, we insert "Avengers: Endgame" and include all known heroes and villains as ``characters`` (which is basically true).
+Below, we insert "Spider-Man: No Way Home" and include all known heroes and villains as ``characters`` (which is basically true).

 .. code-block:: edgeql-repl